Tribit Stormbox Micro Review

-The Stormbox Micro comes in twos flavour – black and orange – and its fairly nondescript in its look, which at this price is absolutely fine.
+The Stormbox Micro comes in two flavours – black and orange – and its fairly nondescript in its look, which at this price is absolutely fine.

 The speaker’s top surface is wrapped in a fabric that’s water- and dustproof, and features volume controls and a multi-function button.
 The underside of the speaker is covered in a harder, tougher material and is also where you’ll find a flexible tear-resistant strap, so you can connect the Stormbox Micro to the handlebar of a bicycle or to a backpack.
 It’s a thoughtful design touch that gives the speaker added versatility.